awsfundamentals-hq/aurora-dsql/README.md

 2. Clone this repository to your local machine.
 3. Install the dependencies by running `pnpm i` in the project root directory.
 4. Run `pnpm run db:bootstrap` to set up our database.
-5. Run `pnpm run db:schema:migrate` to create the table.
+5. Run `pnpm run db:schema:migrate` to create the migration.
+6. Run `pnpm run db:schema:push` to push your migration to the database.
+7. Run `pnpm run db:schema:studio` run the Drizzle studio to view the database in your browser.
-6. Start the development server by running:
+8. Start the development server by running:

    ```
    npx sst dev